willtobyte/carimbo/README.md

 ### Motivation

-Roughly 16 years ago, 2009, during an extended summer holiday, in a shared room of a student residence, I found myself endeavoring to port my 2D game engine built on top of SDL to the Google Native Client (NaCl).
-NaCl served as a sandboxing mechanism for Chrome, enabling the execution of native code within the browser, specifically within the Chrome browser.
-It is safe to assert that NaCl can be considered the progenitor of WebAssembly.

-A considerable amount of time has elapsed, and many changes have transpired.
-I transitioned from game development to web development, yet low-level programming has always coursed through my veins.
-Consequently, I resolved to revive the dream of crafting my own game engine running on the web.
+In 2009, during an extended summer break, I attempted to port my SDL-based 2D game engine to Google’s Native Client (NaCl) in a shared student residence room.
+NaCl, Chrome’s sandbox for native code, can be seen as a precursor to WebAssembly.
+Although I eventually moved from game to web development, low-level programming still courses through my veins, fueling my dream of building a web-based game engine.

 ### Games